Scaling sales coaching

 Dragging content was common.
 Adding content was clear and obvious.

-Insights readily available
+Insights are readily available

 These platforms highlighted data related to the content.
 This seemed especially powerful for monitoring trends and progress over time in order to shape future decisions.